 More often than not I’ll get either a “Haha, that’s a good one” or “Aww, that’s such a cute gif!”.
 See the problem?
 They’re not flowing naturally into a conversation.

 Now, it’s time to switch topics to something you can both actually talk about.
 This brings me to my next section of this article…

 Tinder is a low priority for most of us.
 That can feel frustrating sometimes but it does let you experiment without anyone getting offended.
 The downside?
-If the conversation starts to get a little dry that’s probably where it will end.
+If you start a conversation on Tinder and it's a little dry that’s probably where it will end.

 Let’s take a look at a few tips to keep it going long enough to escalate.
 Over time, knowing how to respond on Tinder will become second nature.

 Everyone knows at least one person who goes through life being a total killjoy.
 If you spend enough time alone with them, it can really start to bring you down too.

 That’s because being a Negative Nelly sucks the fun out of everything and it’s not an attractive trait.
 It doesn’t mean you have to pretend everything is sunshine and rainbows.
 Certainly in the early stages when you’re getting to know each other though, try to avoid negativity.

 Successfully talking to girls on Tinder is meant to be a fun and exciting process of getting to know new people.
 The platform itself has already given you a leg up in terms of being exciting so make sure you run with that!

 Maintaining a positive and exciting vibe through your conversation is going to keep both of you so much more interested.
 Even if she starts to take things down a negative tangent, do your best to acknowledge it and change subject.